alexx1202/crypto-scanner/README.md

 Edge automatically.
 The pages include a built-in refresh that updates them when new scans overwrite the files.
 Each page now uses a dark theme and includes buttons in the top-left corner for quickly switching between the different tables.
-Additional buttons labelled by timeframe let you sort the table values from largest to smallest or back again with repeated clicks.
+All buttons sit in a single horizontal row aligned to the far left.
+They let you sort by any timeframe column and toggle between largest-to-smallest and smallest-to-largest with each click.

 ## Grouping Debug Logs